Stranded Colombians plead for COVID-19 airlift out of Brazil

 SAO PAULO (AP) — Surrounded by boxes, a pile of rice packages and mattresses, José Ávila Saavedra sat on the floor with a thousand-yard stare Wednesday.
 For two weeks he has lived inside Sao Paulo’s international airport, his life one interminable layover.

-Saavedra and more than 200 other Colombians are camping out in the airport in hopes that their plight will prod Colombian authorities in Brazil to charter a humanitarian flight home, or pay for their flights on commercial airlines.
+Saavedra and more than 200 other Colombians are camping out in the airport in hopes that their plight will prod Colombian authorities in Brazil to charter a humanitarian flight home.
 Anything to get them back to Colombia, and far from Latin America’s coronavirus hot spot.

 “We don’t have money or anything to do in Brazil.
 We want to ask Colombia’s president to please help us.
 We’re only eating thanks to donations,” Saavedra said.